 • Melanie Ensle (medicine)

-• Leonie Moderinsky (medicine)
+• Leonie Moderinsky (psychology)

 • Nina Nosek (psychology and psychotherapy)